harishvaswani/see-the-music/README.md

 1. Execute 'gradle war' in the root directory.
 2. The war file (seethemusic.war) will be in ~/see-the-music/build/dist.
-2. Deploy the war file in the app server of choice (tested on Tomcat 7)
+2. Deploy the war file in the app server of choice (tested on Tomcat 7).

-Note: This app is for demo and non-commercial purposes only
+Note: This app is for demo and non-commercial purposes only.